 Full Admission status indicates that the candidate has fulfilled all of the following requirements:

-- Met the admission standards established for the degree program;
+- Admission standards established for the degree program;

-- Submitted official transcripts or foreign transcript evaluation reports for all colleges or universities attended;
+- Official transcripts or foreign transcript evaluation reports for all colleges or universities attended;

-- Completed all prerequisite courses at grade of “C” or higher; and
+- All prerequisite courses at grade of “C” or higher; and

-- Submitted acceptable urine drug test and criminal background check.
+- Acceptable urine drug test and criminal background check.